+This study also investigated alternative definitions of a ‘worst-case’ event using data from LANL spacecraft – highest flux above 10 keV, highest flux at all energies, lowest flux at high energy and mean spectrum producing charging over 5 kV.
+These are all severe spectra that can be used in further analysis of possible charging levels.

 Table H-6 gives typical plasma parameters for the geostationary environment for quiet and substorm periods.

 The outer boundary of the magnetosphere, the magnetopause, is controlled by the balance between the pressure of the magnetic field and that of the solar wind.
 Along the EarthSun line, the magnetopause is closest to the Earth and its position can be expressed approximately [RD.54] as: